May 9, 2019

 Course 23: The “bomb” was made from meringue filled with cream and covered with freeze-dried strawberry and blueberry.
 It was both rich and fruity.

 Course 24: This was a dumpling with the flavor of rice pudding.
-A traditionally savory dish prevalent in many Asian cuisines was reinterpreted as a cold, sweet dessert.
+A traditionally savory dish prevalent in many Asian cuisines was reinterpreted successfully as a cold, sweet dessert.

 Course 25: This final bite was a fried puff pastry that contained dark chocolate ganache and toffee caramel.
 The flaky exterior gave way to lovely sweet flavors.